 marriage AND the conduct of that spouse is consistent with that

-circumstances and evidence in arriving at the date of separation.
+circumstances and information in arriving at the date of separation and work together to agree upon the date of separation.

 Contact Carol Delzer at Family Law Center to schedule a Mediation consultation Info@FamilyLawCenter.US